 Functional Testing

 Functionality testing focuses on direct features of the application.
 The purpose of functionality testing is to ensure that each feature of the application does what it is intended to do.
 For this project, functional testing will utilize a black-box approach.
 The goal of these test cases is to determine if the actual output/action is the expected output/action.

+Selenium, a free functional testing tool, will be used to test the features of the UMGC city application.
+The Selenium IDE is available as an add-on for Google Chrome to write and execute tests.
+The IDE offers recording and playback features that learn the tester’s steps and automate them for on-demand test execution.

 4. Software Test Cases